coreypnorris/wikipages_with_ember/README.md

 == README

-This is a simple contacts app modified to respond to json requests.
+This is a simple contacts app built with ember and rails on the backend.